-A pleasant trek, get ready to unravel various natural bounties while embarking on this gleeful trek.
-Tarsar Marsar trek is a paradise for nature lovers as well as wildlife enthusiast, while here brace yourself for some close sighting of rare species like Bar Headed geese, Choughs, Golden eagles, black bulbuls, musk deer, snow leopard, brown bear and the golden marmot.
+Get ready to unravel various natural bounties while embarking on this gleeful and pleasant trek.
+Tarsar Marsar trek is a paradise for nature lovers as well as wildlife enthusiasts.
+Also, brace yourself for some close sighting of rare species like Bar Headed geese, Choughs, Golden eagles, black bulbuls, musk deer, snow leopard, brown bear and the golden marmot.

-This seven day trek beginning from Srinagar will provide you some of the best sceneries and moments to cherish for a lifetime.
+This seven day trek begins from Srinagar and it will provide you some of the best sceneries and moments to cherish for a lifetime.
 Camp on a river side while enjoying the scenic landscapes, enjoy the serenity enveloping this entire place and unravel the treasure of silence while embarking on this delightful Tarsar Marsar trek along with your friends and family.

 Best time to visit Tarsar Marsar TrekJuly Aug